sambriggs262/connectionmanagement/README.md

-# Connection Management
+# Scalable Phonebook

-**Connection Management** is a Java application designed to manage and track professional connections.
+**Scalable Phonebook** is a Java application designed to manage and track professional connections.
 It allows users to organize contact details, such as recruiters, companies, and peers, while maintaining communication history and follow-up schedules.

 ---